spoorthi221/cryptolytics-ml/README.md

 ---

-Built with 💖 and an unhealthy amount of caffeine by [Your Name]
+Built with 💖 and an unhealthy amount of caffeine by [Spoorthi Veeresh Kumar]

 *Remember: Past performance doesn't guarantee future results, but at least this dashboard makes losing money look pretty.*